Skip to main content

 2. Zonal (flat) West-East flow across the entire United States

-3. A giant ridge on the West Coast and a trough on the East Coast.
+3. A giant ridge on the West Coast and a trough in the Midwest and the East Coast

 Upper-Level Winds and the Pressure Gradient Force

-2. Winds tend to be stronger when (hint: Compare wind speeds over Minnesota and Michigan to wind speeds over California and Nevada):
+1. Winds tend to be stronger when: (Hint: Compare wind speeds over Minnesota and Michigan to wind speeds over California and Nevada)

-8.2: Troughs and Ridges is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 8.2: Troughs and Ridges is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Neel Desai & Alicia Mullens .